CollectionBuilder/collectionbuilder.github.io/_includes/workshop/software.md

 Thus, it is great to become familiar with the platform so that you can take part in this community.

 Code for your CollectionBuilder project will be stored on GitHub.
-To connect locally, we install Git (the version control software that powers GitHub) and GitHub Desktop (a handy visual way to use Git) on our local computer.
+To connect locally, you'll need to install Git (the version control software that powers GitHub) and GitHub Desktop (a handy visual way to use Git) on your local computer.

 {% capture git %}
+- **Windows:**
-- **Windows:** install [Git for Windows](https://git-scm.com/downloads){:target="_blank"} using the default options, *except* when setup asks you to choose the default editor used by Git, select "Use the Nano editor by default".
+    - Install [Git for Windows](https://git-scm.com/downloads){:target="_blank"} using the default options, *except* when setup asks you to choose the default editor used by Git, select "Use the Nano editor by default".
 This will give you Git, Git Bash, and Git GUI.
 Git Bash is a terminal that lets you use UNIX style commands and utilities on Windows, and will be used as your default terminal when working with Jekyll.
+- **Mac:**
-- **Mac:** Mac systems will require the "Xcode Command Line Tools" installed, so open a terminal (search for "terminal" in your Spotlight), type in the command `xcode-select --install`, and follow the prompts.
+    - Mac systems will require the "Xcode Command Line Tools" installed, so open a terminal (search for "terminal" in your Spotlight), type in the command `xcode-select --install`, and follow the prompts.
 After the install finishes, try typing `git --version`.
 If you want a newer version of Git, download the official [Mac git installer](https://git-scm.com/downloads){:target="_blank"}.
+- **Linux:**
-- **Linux:** install from your distribution's software center or package manager (for Ubuntu `sudo apt install git`).
+    - Install from your distribution's software center or package manager (for Ubuntu `sudo apt install git`).
 {% endcapture %}
 {% include bootstrap/card.md text=git header="Install Git" %}

+{% capture gitconfig %}
 Once Git is installed, we need to configure your information, so that it can connect with your GitHub account.
 Since Git is a command line application, we will need to open a terminal to give it commands.
 On Windows, search for "Git Bash".